What is an Ankle Sprain?

-- High or Syndesmotic Ankle Sprain: It is usually seen in sportspersons, where the ligaments that are present above the ankle joint and keeping the two-leg bones tibia and fibula are stretched.
+- High or Syndesmotic Ankle Sprain: This is usually seen in sportspersons, where the ligaments present above the ankle joint and keeping the two leg bones, tibia and fibula, are stretched.
 It usually occurs when the foot rotates to the outside.

-The main cause of an Ankle Sprain is an abnormal movement or motion of the ankle joint that results in excessive stretching and subsequent partial or complete tearing of the ankle ligaments.
-The ankle joint has three main ligaments that provide it with strength and help to keep it in place.
+The main cause is an abnormal movement or motion of the ankle joint that results in excessive stretching and subsequent partial or complete tearing of the ankle ligaments.
+The ankle joint has three main ligaments that provide strength and help keep it in place.

 Some of the causes of a sprained ankle may include: